Big data won’t turn Marriott into Airbnb

 11 Tuesday Mar 2014

-Posted business, innovation, technology
+Posted in business, innovation, technology

-Posted business, innovation, technology
+Posted in business, innovation, technology

-in09 Sunday Mar 2014
+09 Sunday Mar 2014

-Posted business, design thinking, management, strategy
+Posted in business, design thinking, management, strategy

 Analytics, Big Data, business, Clay Christensen, Design Thinking, disruptive innovation, Generative Management, George Gilder, integrative thinking, Kevin Kelly, Nassim Taleb, operations, Peter Drucker, Roger Martin, Russell Ackoff, strategy, thought leaders